 9. Mt Cootha Lookout

 The gardens are just a 15 minute bus journey from Brisbane CBD and home to acres of sub tropical gardens.
 Chill out for the day, have a BBQ and make sure that you take the walk to the top of Mt Cootha for stunning views of Brisbane.

 10. Gold Coast Hinterland

 Around a 30 minute drive from Brisbane are a number of UNESCO World Heritage Listed national parks with stunning walking trails, natural swimming holes and some amazing lookouts!
 Some of our favourite parks to visit are Lamington National Park, Springbrook and Tamborine Mountain.
 You can hire a car or campervan for a day or two from Brisbane's CBD or book a day tour.

 11. Hot Air Ballooning

 Do something really different and go hot air ballooning.
 Believe me when I say it's one of the most amazing experiences you'll ever have.
 There's no other feeling like floating in the sky looking down on the world below.
 Check out some Brisbane ballooning options here.

 - Short of cash?
 Check out our Guide to exploring Brisbane for FREE here.

 - For more information on activities in Brisbane chat to the staff at either Base Uptown or Base Embassy – the local staff have stuck around in Australia’s sunny city for a reason!

-Main article image courtesy of: instagram.com/yomiontour
+Brisbane things to do main article image courtesy of: instagram.com/yomiontour